yamanidev/blog-articles/blog/linux-fundamentals-file-permissions-and-ownership.md

 `chmod <XXX> file`

 Where XXX is a 3 digit number.
-Reading from left to write:
+Reading from left to right:

 - 1st digit: permission for the owning user.
 - 2nd digit: permission for the owning group